simphony/simphony-remote/doc/source/deployment.rst

 #.
 Generate the SSL certificates if you do not already have them.
 The
-   resulting certificates will have names test.* because they are self-signed and are not supposed to be used for production.
+   resulting certificates will have names test.* because they are self-signed and **are not supposed to be used for production**.
+   A CA-signed certificate should be obtained instead.
    You must choose and set a password of your liking, and use it when prompted.
    Additional information will also be requested, but are not strictly required and can be left as defaults.